groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-02-11-dynamic-chart-axis-title-in-groupdocs.assembly-for-java-18.1/index.md

 url: /2018/02/11/dynamic-chart-axis-title-in-groupdocs.assembly-for-java-18.1/
 author: 'Ali Ahmed'
 summary: ''
-tags: ['Document Assembly API', 'GroupDocs Assembly']
+tags: ['Document Assembly API', 'GroupDocs Assembly', 'GroupDocs.Assembly for Java', 'GroupDocs.Assembly for Java Releases']
-categories: ['GroupDocs.Assembly for Java', 'GroupDocs.Assembly for Java Releases', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 [![Document Assembly API](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/03/groupdocs-assembly-java-1.png)](https://www.groupdocs.com/products/assembly/java)At [GroupDocs](https://www.groupdocs.com/), we are always focused on improving our API's.
 In this regard, we are excitedly announcing another monthly release of [GroupDocs.Assembly for Java](https://products.groupdocs.com/assembly/java) **18.1**.
 Using the latest version, you can now change **chart axis title dynamically** in the spreadsheet,  presentation, and email documents.
 We would recommend you to [download](https://downloads.groupdocs.com/assembly/java) and integrate this latest release.